DROPZONE (U.S. GOLD)

-Wow!
-What memories.
-That video features the very same version of Dropzone I used to play back in the 80s on my Atari computer - it's definitely one of the best games from the 8-bit era.
+That video certainly brings back some fond memories, and it features the very same version of Dropzone I used to play back in the 80s on my Atari computer - it's definitely one of the best games from the 8-bit era.

 I remember that the game was quite difficult, but addictive to play - with plenty of practice you would find yourself getting some pretty decent high scores.
 Reviews of the game were mostly very positive in the Atari magazines and Zzap!
 64 magazine (for the Commodore 64) rated it 95%.